danirui/cayleyGraphVisualizer/README.md

 Written completely by ChatGPT, under my guidance/prompting.
 It works shockingly well.

 View it at this link [https://codesandbox.io/p/github/danirui/cayleyGraphVisualizer/main](https://codesandbox.io/p/github/danirui/cayleyGraphVisualizer/main).
 On the right hand side panel, click `Start 3000` and the Preview should open.
+(May need to do Project Setup, click all the way through, and at the end do Preview3000?)

+As usual, click and drag on the viewing window to rotate (around a fixed origin), scroll to zoom in and out, and right-click and drag to translate the things on screen around (the origin of rotation seems to remain fixed).

+---

+## Slightly more technical user manual

 Nodes will have labels (may have to wait a bit before they load/appear in the correct places), unless you don't want them in which case you can hide them by toggling a button in the control panel.